RozeFound/mmc-export/README.md

 --exclude-providers: providers you wish to exclude from search
 --exclude-forbidden: set to not ignore CF distribution flag.
 Must be enabled for public modpacks.
 ```
+All paths can be relative to current working directory or absolute.

 `--format` options (case-sensitive):
 - `CurseForge`